binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### Types

-&nbsp;

 **Text Recognition**

 recaptcha uses this technique.
 See below for details.

 **Image Recognition**

 Uses images where users have to perform certain operations on, such as dragging images to another corresponding image.
 For example: "Please drag all cat images to the cat mat.", or "Please select all images of things that dogs eat." sweetcaptcha is an example of this type of captcha.
-This type completely rules out the visually impaired users.
+This type completely rules out visually impaired users.

 **Friend Recognition**

-Pioneered by... you guessed it.
-Facebook.
-This type of captcha focusses on human hackers, the idea being that they will not know who your friends are.
+Pioneered by Facebook, this type of captcha focuses on human hackers, the intent being that they will not know who your friends are.

 "_Instead of showing you a traditional captcha on Facebook, one of the ways we may help verify your identity is through social authentication.
 We will show you a few pictures of your friends and ask you to name the person in those photos.
 Hackers halfway across the world might know your password, but they don't know who your friends are._"

 I disagree with this statement, as a determined hacker will usually be able to find out who your friends are.
-This also poses another problem; do you know who all of your friends are?
+This also poses another problem: do you know who all of your friends are?
 Every acquaintance?
-I am terrible with names and so are many other people.
+I am terrible with names, and so are many other people.
 This is supposed to be used to authenticate you, by getting you to answer the questions before you can log in.

 **Logic Questions**

-Textcaptcha uses simple logic questions which is designed for the intelligence of a seven year old child.
+Textcaptcha uses simple logic questions which are designed for the intelligence of a seven year old child.
 These are more accessible than image and textual image recognition, but can take longer than image recognition to answer.
 Unless the user is visually impaired, the questions are usually language specific, targeting the English language.

 **User Interaction**

-This is similar to image recognition, where users have to perform actions that virtual intelligence can not work out... yet.
+This is similar to image recognition, where users have to perform actions that virtual intelligence can not work out as of yet.
 Users are required to drag a slider to a certain number of notches.
-If an offering gets popular, creating some code to perform the action may not be that hard and would definitely be worth the effort for bot creators.
+As an offering becomes more popular, creating code to perform the action may not be that hard and would definitely be worth the effort for bot creators.
-This is obviously not going to work for the visually impaired or for people with handicapped motor skills.
+This is obviously not going to work for the visually impaired, or for people with motorskills disabilities.

 &nbsp;